Carrie-Anne Moss

 Carrie-Anne Moss in 'Chocolat'

-In the psychological thriller "Memento" (2000), Moss played a cunning bartender named Natalie, who deceptively manipulates the protagonist, played by Guy Pearce.
+In the psychological thriller "Memento" (2000), Moss played a cunning bartender named Natalie, who manipulates the protagonist, played by Guy Pearce.
 Both films received critical acclaim and high praise at prestigious international film festivals.

 Carrie-Anne Moss in 'Memento'